 Working alongside our trained therapy dogs and program facilitators, our program offers a planned and structured student intervention with specific academic and educational goals.
 The program provides a positive learning environment which supports students to quickly develop trust and self-esteem as an independent learner.

-Our staff work within a trauma-informed framework using the ReLATE model and have an understanding of the impact and implications of developmental trauma on a student’s learning and education.
+Our Animal Assisted facilitators work within a trauma-informed framework using the Reframing Learning and Teaching Environments (ReLATE) model and understand the impact of developmental trauma on a student’s learning and education.

-- Increase social confidence and emotional intelligence
+- Increase student social confidence and emotional intelligence

-- Improve self-regulation and behavioural management skills
+- Improve student self-regulation and behavioural management skills

 - Increase student engagement in academic based learning tasks

 - Deliver positive learning experiences and opportunities for student success

 The two main services Paw Pals provide is school-based programs and 1:1 Individual mentoring.

 Our school-based Paw Pals program offers social and emotional learning sessions that create a positive foundation for learning.
 In a small group, students work alongside a therapy dog and program facilitator to develop skills in the areas of behaviour regulation, and social and emotional learning.